Getting to the Northwest Passage

 Swoop does not have an in-house flights team, so you will need to book your international flights – as well as domestic flights in cases where charter flights are not included in your trip – directly with the airline, or use a local flight agent.

-Although the Norwegian government recently declared that foreign nationals entering Norway do not need to have medical insurance that explicitly covers any expenses relating to Covid-19, your ship operator may require this.
+The Norwegian government recently declared that foreign nationals entering Norway do not need to have medical insurance that explicitly covers any expenses relating to Covid-19.
+However, general travel insurance covering incidents such as medical care is still recommended.

 It is your responsibility to check with your insurance provider to ensure that you have the appropriate cover in place.